jmaksimik/PoH/README.md

 Users are able to manage medications and categorize prescriptions depending on if a medication is currently being taken or not.
 <img src="https://imgur.com/eFPvhXw.jpg">

-If a user has been prescribed a new medication, simply scroll below to fill out the **New Prescription Form** and add to the list above!
+If a user has been prescribed a new medication, simply press the button on top or manually scroll below to fill out the **New Prescription Form** and add to the list above!
 <img src="https://imgur.com/jh6ckGv.jpg">

 ### Insurance